Tour Length

 2What are the pros and cons of a self-drive Etosha budget safari?

-3How much does a budget safari to Etosha cost?
+3How much will this safari cost?

 4Is 3 days a good length of time for a safari in Etosha?